 Unauthorised use or copying of material or images from this website may give rise to a claim for damages and/or be a criminal

 From time to time this website may also include links to other websites.
 These links are for your convenience to

 provide further information.
 They do not signify that we endorse the website(s).
 We have no responsibility for the content

 The Scottish Outdoor Access Code (www.outdooraccess-scotland.com) applies in Scotland and to this walking route.
 Walkers

-should familiarise themselves with this important piece of guidance before start the route.
+should familiarise themselves with this important piece of guidance before starting the route.

-The code outline a commonsense approach to enjoying the countryside, which should be followed when walking this trail.
+The code outlines a commonsense approach to enjoying the countryside, which should be followed when walking this trail.